MicrosoftDocs/dataexplorer-docs/data-explorer/kqlmagic.md

 ### Customize the chart colors

-If you don’t like the default color palette, customize the charts using palette options.
+If you don't like the default color palette, customize the charts using palette options.
 The available palettes can be found here: [Choose colors palette for your KQL magic query chart result](https://mybinder.org/v2/gh/Microsoft/jupyter-Kqlmagic/master?filepath=notebooks%2FColorYourCharts.ipynb)

 1. For a list of palettes: